musyoku/adversarial-autoencoder/README.md

 ## Usage

-Create "images" directory in the root.
+Create "images" directory in the root or use "image_dir" option to specify the directory.

 Options:
 - --image_dir
 	- Specify the directory that contains the training images.
 - --load_epoch
 	- Specify the model you want to load.

+Training:
+`cd swiss_roll`
+`python train.py`

+Visualizing:
+`cd swiss_roll`
+`python visualize.py --load_epoch 10`

 ## MNIST Unsupervised Learning